 SFO were marshes, and there was no cross-bay commute.

-A San Francisco for sea cargo, by sea cargo.
-No Golden Gate Bridge, Bay Bridge, Dumbarton Bridge, San Mateo Bridge; to get across you’d ride an Oakland streetcar down a 3-mile pier to a ferry stop near Goat Island (since renamed Yerba Buena Island).
+It was a San Francisco for sea cargo, by sea cargo.
+No Golden Gate Bridge, Bay Bridge, Dumbarton Bridge, San Mateo Bridge; to get across you’d ride an Oakland streetcar down a 3-mile pier to a ferry stop near Goat Island (since renamed Yerba Buena).

 I’m from the Valley.
 My נפשׁ has five hues of bougainvillea,

 ice-pick yucca, oleander sheathed in brake dust, a pink